Take the Survey!

-Help Shape the Future of Farmers Markets
+Help Shape the Future of Farmers Markets!

-Michigan State University Extension, with funding by USDA’s Agricultural Marketing Service (AMS), is leading a national survey to better understand and support farmers markets.
+Michigan State University Extension (MSUE), with funding by USDA’s Agricultural Marketing Service (AMS), is leading a national survey to better understand and support farmers markets.
 The goal of the National Farmers Market Survey (NFMS) is to create clear profiles and benchmarks for farmers markets at the state, regional, and national levels—information that will help guide policy, resources, and program support.

 The survey is designed with farmers market managers in mind: